clarkritchie/nexus7/README.md

 3. Confirm apps were installed.

 ##### Windows ADB Driver Note
 On my Windows computer, Windows seemed to recognize my device -- e.g. low beep/high beep -- but adb could not see it (e.g. ```adb devices```).
-If this happens to you, try rolling the driver back to the version provided by Google ()noted above in Setup).
-And God speed.
+If this happens to you, try rolling the driver back to the version provided by Google (noted above in Setup).

 ### Use Case 4: Copy Files onto Tablet
 1. Update config file, as appropriate.